Sudan Calendar with Holidays 2026 – Annual Layout

 4. Eidal-Fitr Holiday-Mar 21–23: Additional public holiday after EID to complete the celebration.

-5. Coptic Easter—Apr12: Celebrates the revival of Jesus in the Coptic Church.
+5. Coptic Easter-Apr12: Celebrates the resurrection of Jesus in the Coptic Church.

 7. Islamic New Year-Jun 17: The Islamic Hijri calendar marks the beginning of the year.